Machine Guarding: Different Types Of Machine Guards

 Machinery is an important part of any business.
 It helps to automate tasks and increase efficiency.
 However, it can also be dangerous if proper safety precautions are not taken.
 That’s why it’s important to have machine guards in place to protect workers from potential injuries.
-In this blog post, we will discuss the different types of machine guards and how they can help keep your employees safe!
+This blog post will discuss the different types of machine guards and how they can help keep your employees safe!

 Machine guarding is the installation of physical barriers and safety devices to protect workers from injuries caused by exposure to moving parts on machinery.
-Machine guarding can also be used to protect against other hazards, such as flying debris or toxic chemicals.
+Machine guarding can also protect against other hazards, such as flying debris or toxic chemicals.

 Moving machine parts can cause severe workplace injuries, such as crushed fingers or hands, amputations, burns, or blindness.
 Safeguards are essential for protecting workers from these preventable injuries.
 Any machine part, function, or process that may cause injury must be safeguarded.
-When a machine or accidental contact operation injures the operator or others in the vicinity, the hazards must be eliminated or controlled.
+When a machine or accidental contact operation injures the operator or others nearby, the hazards must be eliminated or controlled.

 Each piece of machinery has its own unique mechanical and non-mechanical hazards.
 Machine guarding provides a means to protect humans from injury while working nearby or while operating equipment.
-It is often the first line of defense to protect operators from injury while working on or around industrial machinery during normal operation
+It is often the first line of defence to protect operators from injury while working on or around industrial machinery during normal operation.

 Types Of Machine Guards